Ernst Zündel: Canadian Human Rights Commission; first departure from Canada

 In 1997, Zündel's marriage with his second wife, Irene Marcarelli, ended after 18 months.
 She subsequently testified against him in the late 1990s when he was under investigation by the Canadian Human Rights Commission for promoting hatred against Jews via his website.
 In January 2000, before the commission had completed its hearings, he left Canada for Sevierville, Tennessee, in the US, where he married his third wife, Ingrid Rimland, and vowed never to return to Canada.
+Rimland, described as "a pioneering voice of the neo-Nazi Internet", created and managed Zundel's website.

 Detention, deportation, and imprisonment

 Deportation from the United States

 In 2003, Zündel was arrested by the United States government for violating immigration rules, specifically visa waiver overstay, which he argued was a trumped up charge.
 After two weeks he was deported to Canada, where he was immediately jailed.
 A warrant for his arrest for Volksverhetzung (incitement of the masses) had been issued in Germany, where he remained a citizen, in the same year.
 At his hearing, Zündel described himself as "the Gandhi of the right".